washingtonstateuniversity/WSU-spine/README.md

 WSU-spine
 ================================

-The WSU Spine binds together the many stories of wsu.edu.
-The Spine unifies and encourages diversity.
-More concretely, the WSU Spine is minimal Web template and framework that...
+As a graphic element, the WSU Spine binds together the many stories of wsu.edu.
+The Spine balances the unity and diversity of our university.
+As a Web framework, the WSU Spine is minimal template that serves the front-facing ground level of every WSU website...

 	1) Consistently brands the university across websites and platforms
-	2) Provides a usable and consistent navigation solution 3)
+	2) Provides a usable and consistent navigation solution
+	3) Provides a responsive solution for devices

 Table of Contents